MgHtinLynn/mghtinlynn.github.io/pages/about.md

 <h2 class="dark:text-stone-200 mt-32">Summary</h2>
 <p class="dark:text-stone-300">
-HtinLynn is a experienced Full Stack Developer with a demonstrated history of working in the software industry.
+Lynn is a experienced Full-Stack Developer with a demonstrated history of working in the software industry.
 Passionate Developer.
 A cool guy with a very hard-working mindset, willing to help when other people are in need, fluent with many technical skill and expertise, delivering good artefacts in time.
  <br>